Home » pallet projects » Pallet Wood Tree Collar | Simple Design You Can Make

 This is a dry fit.

-I chose to use brad nails and a nail gun to assemble my pallet wood tree collar panels.
+I assembled my pallet wood tree collar panels using brad nails and a nail gun.
 You can see the nails leaning up against the boards.

 The panel has been flipped over.
 This is where you would want the pretty boards facing down, as they will be the ones that show.
 Do you see that board on the right?
 It’s just for placement.
 Leaving the space will allow room to secure the panels together.

-Tip: I didn't use wood glue, but I recommend that you do if you're using short brad nails like I did.
-In addition, if you shoot the brads at a slight angle, you will have a more secure assembly.
+Tip: I didn’t use wood glue, but I recommend you do if you use short brad nails like I did.
+In addition, shooting the brads at a slight angle will make the assembly more secure.

 This is why you want to leave the space of the board width.
-This might be a good time to mention that if you are expecting perfection, you shouldn't use pallet boards to make your tree collar.
+This might be a good time to mention that if you expect perfection, you shouldn’t use pallet boards to make your tree collar.

 Sand Away Splinters

-Sand the panels with a heavy grit sandpaper.
+Sand the panels with heavy grit sandpaper.
 I used 150.
 This is before sanding.

-After sanding, I'm really liking the rustic, imperfect look of the pallet wood tree collar panels.
+After sanding, I like the rustic, imperfect look of the pallet wood tree collar panels.

 Pallet Wood Christmas Tree Collar

-I quickly took two of the panels of the tree collar in the house to make sure they fit under the Christmas tree.
+I quickly took two panels of the tree collar in the house to ensure they fit under the Christmas tree.

-Now that my panels are complete, I'm ready to attach them using command rug velcro.
-Why am I using rug velcro?
-Because it's what I had on hand.
-I'm also using a few adhesive felt strips to protect my floor from scratches.
+Now that my panels are complete, I can attach them using command rug Velcro.
+I used rug Velcro because it’s what I had on hand.
+I also use a few adhesive felt strips to protect my floor from scratches.

 First, I cut the velcro strips to size, giving me two pieces for each corner.

-I hope you can see how I applied the velcro strips.
-On the right hand side, you can see the black hook piece, and a tan loop piece.
-Instead of putting both black pieces on the same panel, I opted to switch them up to try to get a better hold.
-The tan pieces are difficult to see, but I placed them directly across from the black pieces.
+I hope you can see how I applied the Velcro strips.
+You can see the black hook piece and a tan loop piece on the right-hand side.
+Instead of putting both black pieces on the same panel, I switched them to get a better hold.
+The tan pieces are challenging to see, but I placed them directly across from the black pieces.

-Now, it's time to add the protective felt strips.
-I cut each long strip in half, giving me 6 pieces, two for each panel.
+Now, it’s time to add the protective felt strips.
+I cut each long strip in half, giving me six pieces, two for each panel.

 Options to Make Your Own Wooden Tree Collar